CagriCatik/Battery-Systems-Technology/webpage/docs/theory/10_modeling_testing/03_matlab/06_measuring.md

    - Create detailed coverage reports to document test effectiveness and support certification processes.
    - Use these reports to communicate test results and coverage status to stakeholders and auditors.

-### **Conclusion**

-By implementing a structured and comprehensive approach to measuring and improving test coverage, developers can significantly enhance the reliability, safety, and performance of Battery Management Systems.
-Simulink's powerful tools—**Simulink Test Manager**, **Simulink Coverage**, and **Simulink Design Verifier**—provide the necessary capabilities to achieve thorough validation and compliance with industry standards.
-This not only ensures the delivery of high-quality BMS solutions but also streamlines the development and certification processes, making it an indispensable practice for modern engineering projects.

-Through meticulous coverage analysis, automated test generation, and proactive identification of design errors, the development lifecycle of BMS can be optimized for efficiency and excellence, ultimately contributing to safer and more reliable energy storage systems.